How Do You Want to Study for GED Social Studies? Pick Below

 - Test your knowledge.

 Finally, test what you know.
-Take our GED practice test for social studies after studying.
+Take our GED social studies practice test after studying.
 This will give you an idea about which topics you need to study more.
 You can also use the GED checklist for social studies to make sure that you don’t miss anything when preparing for the test.